How Were COVID-19 Vaccines Developed So Quickly?

 Moderna’s vaccine is administered as two 100-microgram doses given 28 days apart.
 Pfizer’s vaccine is administered as two 30-microgram dozes given 21 days apart.

 Moderna’s vaccine is authorized for use in people 18 years and older, while the Pfizer vaccine is authorized for people 16 years and older.
+The FDA expanded the authorization of the Pfizer vaccine to include children between the ages of 12 and 15 years old as of May 10, 2021.

 While Pfizer is one of the largest pharmaceutical companies in the world, Moderna is a biotech company that was established in 2010.
 Before its COVID-19 vaccine, Moderna had not yet received approval for one of its vaccines by the FDA, but the company’s scientists were already working with researchers from the National Institute of Health on a vaccine for another coronavirus.
 When Chinese researchers released the genomic sequence for the current coronavirus, Moderna had a jump start.